jarierca/GameVaultFront/README.md

 - `src/`: Source code for the React application.
 - `public/`: Public assets for the React application.

+## License

+This project is licensed under the GPLv3 License.
+See the [LICENSE](LICENSE) file for more details.

+## FLOSS Note

+GameVault Frontend is Free/Libre and Open Source Software (FLOSS).
+You are encouraged to use, modify, and distribute the software under the terms of the GPLv3 License.

 ## Troubleshooting

 - **Issues with Docker Compose**: Make sure Docker and Docker Compose are installed and running correctly.
 Check the Docker and Docker Compose documentation for more information on installation and usage.
 - **Configuration Issues**: Ensure that the `.env` file is correctly created and located in the root directory of the project.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---

-Feel free to adjust the instructions or add additional details as needed.
+Feel free to adapt any of the sections as needed for your specific project details!